 Any Utahn can request a mask at coronavirus-stage.at.utah.gov/mask.

 Masks will also be distributed to first responders through the state’s emergency management offices.
 Due to expected significant demand, residents should not take or request masks if they already have access to one, and should not collect multiple masks for future use or to give or sell to others.

-Critical businesses should ask employees who still need masks to order them at coronavirus.utah.gov/mask.
+Critical businesses should ask employees who still need masks to order them at coronavirus-stage.at.utah.gov/mask.
 If the workers select the option of identifying themselves as working in an essential industry, they’ll be designated for first-batch delivery.

 In the coming weeks, masks will also be available to underserved populations through nonprofits, especially those that operate food service programs, and at grocery and convenience stores willing to distribute them.
 Nonprofits and stores interested in partnering with the state should send an email to email@example.com.